CozmoRobots/LeapMotionProject/readme.md

 4. Download NewLeapMotion.py and place it in the same directory as before

+5. Navagate to https://www.leapmotion.com/setup/desktop/linux/ and download and set up leapmotion on ubuntu.

-5. Plug in the leap motion to a usb, open a new terminal window, and run `sudo leapd`
+6. Plug in the leap motion to a usb, open a new terminal window, and run `sudo leapd`

+7. Make sure that when you run `ADB devices` in a terminal your phone shows up if its plugged in

-6. Run Cozmo on your phone in sdk mode
+8. Run Cozmo on your phone in sdk mode

-7. Run `python3 newLeapMotion.py`
+9. Run `python3 newLeapMotion1.py`